 - Using an exfoliant,

-- And manually removing the harden and thicken skin using an emery board or a pumice.
+- And manually removing the hardened and thicken skin using an emery board or pumice.
 Citation.

 Manicures rarely include deep skin treatment like pedicures but you can request this from your nail salon.